 I have mostly piecemeal memories of the garden and some pictures.
 But the photographers back then weren’t especially interested in posterity.
 They weren’t, for example, zeroing in on the well, the garden’s underground water source, nor were they snapping shots of the various shacks that were haphazardly constructed to accommodate tools, seeds, and such.
 In retrospect, these were all rather incredible things in a Bronx neighborhood.

 On occasion, certain odors resurrect memories of the old garden.
 Smell memory.
 A combination of high summertime humidity, tomato plants, and the scent of marigolds do the trick every time.
 Talk about atmosphere!
-What I wouldn’t give to chow down on a couple of hot dogs and sample a few cold ones at a weekend barbecue amidst this leafy, aromatic sea of Bronx green, an oasis that is no more and will never be seen again.
+What I wouldn’t give to chow down on a couple of hot dogs and sample a few cold ones at a weekend barbecue amidst this leafy, aromatic sea of Bronx green, a sanctuary that is no more and will never be seen again.
 The bulldozers did indeed plow under a garden of paradise.

 (Photo from the personal collection of Nicholas Nigro)